 Registered Nurses continually asses the patient and their family.
 They determine individual needs, help your loved one remain comfortable, coordinate additional team members and support the patient and family.
 They also teach family members care giving skills.

 Home Health Aides help with activities of daily living and personal care such as bathing.
 They also provide emotional support.

 As part of your loved one's care plan, therapists provide physical, occupational or speech therapy to help reduce pain or alleviate symptoms related to their hospice diagnosis.

 Social Workers coordinate resources within the community, help ease emotional or family challenges and help your loved one and their family plan for the future.
 They are also available to provide grief support for the family before and after their loss.

 Chaplains provide spiritual care to your loved one and their family.
 They also work with your loved one's clergy.
 Hospice chaplains honor and respect all spiritual philosophies.

-Hospice volunteers provide breaks for the family, companionship for your loved one, help with household chores or childcare, run errands and provide administrative support at the Hospice office.
+Hospice volunteers provide breaks for the family, companionship for your loved one, help with household chores, run errands and provide administrative support at the Hospice office.